-Located in Searcy’s historic downtown, Robbins Sanford is a unique event center with a spacious Grand Hall and adjoining Carriage House.
+Located in Searcy’s historic downtown, Robbins Sanford is a unique event center.
 The classic venue offers an ideal setting for social occasions.

 In addition to weddings and receptions, Robbins Sanford’s versatile space is also fitting for dinners, luncheons, galas, proms, holiday parties and corporate events.
-The Grand Hall features a fully-equipped catering kitchen, bar area and seating capacity for 250 guests, while the Carriage House includes seating for up to 66 people.
+The Grand Hall features a fully-equipped catering kitchen, bar area and seating capacity for 250 guests.

 Rich in history, Robbins Sanford is a classic venue for your special event.